Philadelphia Hawks: History

-In the winter of 1998, a group of ex-pat Australians and American enthusiasts of Australian Rules football founded a team in the city after several kick-arounds at Franklin Delano Roosevelt Park in South Philadelphia.
+In 1998, a group of ex-pat Australians and American enthusiasts of Australian Rules football founded a team in the city after several kick-arounds at Franklin Delano Roosevelt Park in South Philadelphia.
 Reaching an agreement with the Adelaide Football Club of the Australian Football League, the team was initially known as the Philadelphia Crows.
 After modest results in their first three seasons, the Crows would win the 2002 Division III USAFL National Championship in Kansas City, defeating the Milwaukee Bombers in the final, 3.8 (26) to 2.2 (14).

 Following the 2003 season, which saw them promoted to Division II, the Hawthorn Football Club, citing the club's success, offered to take over sponsorship from Adelaide.
 The offer was accepted, and the team became the Philadelphia Hawks, adapting their mother club's colors of brown and gold.
 That same offseason saw the club absorb the remnants of the defunct Lehigh Valley Crocodiles club, which meant the addition of brothers Josh and Jon Loring.

 Entering the 2004 season, the Hawks were considered favorites to win the Division II title at Nationals in Atlanta.
 They would reach a final for the second time in three seasons, where they would fall to another Hawthorn sponsored club, the Arizona Hawks, by 2 points.
 A return to the D-II final would come the following year, but a 35-point defeat to the Golden Gate Roos would end the year without a trophy.

 After failing to reach the Grand Finals in the next two seasons from Division II, and after falling behind Eastern Australian Football League rivals New York Magpies and Baltimore Washington Eagles, the Hawks were demoted back down to Division III for the 2008 Nationals in Colorado Springs.
 After a 1-2 finish that year, the team's performance would sink after a disheartening loss to North Carolina at home in June 2009.
 Using that result as a wake-up call, the Hawks would rebound to win four of their final six matches on the year, ending up one game short of the D-III Grand Final at that year's Nationals.

 The improvement lasted into season 2010, highlighted by a win over eventual D-I National Champion New York, and a 3rd place finish in the EAFL.
 The Hawks were rewarded with a promotion back to D-II after three years, and though they would go 0-3 on the weekend, their improvement had turned heads around the league.
 The following season saw a return to Division II and another winless campaign at Nationals.

 After finally snapping a nine game Nationals losing streak in 2012 by going 1-2, the Hawks were demoted back down to D-III after going through the regular season winless.
 364 days after defeating the Portland Steelheads at Nationals in Mason, Philadelphia would end their long drought with victories over Austin Crows reserves and Des Moines Roosters before falling to the Sacramento Suns in the final group match on Saturday.